What is Patella Dislocation?

-The patella is normally placed in the groove between the condyles of femur.
-Patellar dislocation refers to completely displaced of patella out of its normal alignment.
+The patella is normally placed in the groove between the condyles of the femur.
+Patellar dislocation refers to the completely displaced of the patella out of its normal alignment.
 The patella normally dislocates laterally (outwards), disrupting (damaging) the medial (inner) ligaments and muscles attached to it.

 Patella subluxation refers to partially displaced out of its normal position, overstretching the medial structures attached to it.

 Patellar dislocation is most common in athletes while pivoting.
-In a pivoting movement, the femur (thigh bone) internally rotated on a planted foot, with this if the athlete does bending of knee is the most likely movement to cause the dislocation.
+In a pivoting movement, the femur (thigh bone) internally rotated on a planted foot, with this if the athlete does bending of the knee is the most likely move to cause the dislocation.

 - History of patella dislocation or subluxation,